saabismi/win10bloatrm/README.md

 REMEMBER TO EXTRACT THE .ZIP-PACKAGE BEFORE CONTINUING!

-This script removes some bloatware included with fresh Windows 10 installations.
+This script removes preinstalled Microsoft bloatware included with fresh Windows 10 installations.

+These instructions may seem overly detailed to experienced users but this guide and set of scripts is targeted towards all Windows users - also those with less experience with "administrator tools"!

 The script will ask for your confirmation when uninstalling Calculator and Voice recorder because some people might want to keep using them.
 There will be a version available that will not ask anything.

 1. Press the Windows button on your keyboard and type "POWERSHELL" to the search box.
 In the results, right click "Windows Powershell" and select "Run as administrator"
+   In the UAX prompt, answer YES.
 Now you should have a blue command line window open.
-Paste the following command to the text field and then press enter: Set-ExecutionPolicy Bypass
+Paste the following command to the text field and then press enter: Set-ExecutionPolicy Unrestricted
    Answer Y as in YES when asked and when the command has run successfully, close the window.

-2. Open powershelladmin.reg - this adds "Run with PowerShell (Admin)" to your context menu Click "YES" in the UAC prompt and then "YES" and "OK" in the registry editor windows.
+2. Open powershelladmin.reg and answer - this adds "Run with PowerShell (Admin)" to your context menu Click "RUN" in the first window and then "YES" in the UAC prompt and then "YES" and "OK" in the registry editor windows.

+3. Double click on run.bat.
+A Windows SmartScreen security warning window will open, click "More info" and then click "Run anyway".
+   Then you will be asked if you want to run this script from the internet.
+Answer R as in RUN. - Now the script will start uninstalling the application listed below.
+		You will be prompted on Calculator, Camera and Voice Recorder.

+			When the uninstallation is ready, press the ENTER key on your keyboard to close the window.

-3. Right click on bypass.ps1 and select "Run with PowerShell (Admin)" from the context menu - this allows you to run PowerShell scripts which originate from external sources (this will get reverted to the default setting after running all the scripts, don't worry).
+4. Right click on "runthislast.ps1" and select "Run with PowerShell (Admin)" from the context menu - this sets the Get-ExecutionPolicy to the default settings so that your PC will not be left vulnerable to malicious scripts.
 		Click "YES" in the UAC prompt and then press ENTER when the blue PowerShell window tells you to do so.

-4. Right click on removebloat.ps1 and select "Run with PowerShell (Admin)" from the context menu - this will start the uninstallation of the programs and services listed below.
-You will be prompted on Calculator and Voice Recorder.
-		Click "YES" in the UAC prompt.
-Wait for the program to uninstall the software and then examine any errors if any may occur.
-			If everything seems all right, press ENTER.
-			You can see an example of a perfect uninstallation process in the "example.txt" file

-5. Right click on dothislast.ps1 and select "Run with PowerShell (Admin)" from the context menu - this sets the Get-ExecutionPolicy to the default settings so that your PC will not be left vulnerable to malicious scripts.
-		Click "YES" in the UAC prompt and then press ENTER when the blue PowerShell window tells you to do so.
+			PLEASE NOTE: there WILL be a red error looking text but there's no need to worry.
+The script worked regardless.
+But if you (just in case) want to make sure your computer isn't vulnerable, you can repeat the first step in the guide but this time run the command "Get-ExecutionPolicy".
+It should return "Restricted" if all went well.

-6. Congratulations!
-Now your PC should be somewhat free of bloatware!
+5. Congratulations!
+Now your PC should be mostly free of nasty Microsoft bloatware!
    Please give feedback and suggestions on what other programs should be removed as well or what kind of scripts you'd like to see in the future. :)

 Currently the script removes the following apps and services: